 Latest updates and advice

-- The Bureau of Meteorology’s rainfall outlook for July to September 2025 indicates below normal rainfall for western parts of the agricultural area.
-The pattern of above normal temperatures is expected to continue through winter with forecasts of unusually high daytime temperatures over most of Australia.
-See the Bureau’s seasonal outlook video for details and check monthly updates to the Seasonal Climate Outlook.
+- The Bureau of Meteorology’s rainfall outlook for September to November 2025 indicates near normal rainfall for the agricultural area.
+The pattern of above normal temperatures continues into spring, although with weaker chances of higher temperatures over most of Australia.
+See Climate Outlook for more information.

 Funding and support services